STiL-Team/Security-in-Recommendation-System/README.md

-# Recommendation System Papers Collection
+# Security in Recommendation System Papers Collection
 ### Editor: Yuni LAI
 This collection will includes attack and defense for recommendation system (RS).
 And also some general ideas that related.